Color and Contrast

 Prefer system colors for text.
 When you color text using the colors defined by UIColor or NSColor, the text responds correctly to accessibility settings such as Invert Colors and Increase Contrast.

 Be aware of color blindness.
-Many colorblind people, for example, find it difficult to distinguish red from green (and either color from gray), or blue from orange.
+Many colorblind people find it difficult to distinguish blue from orange, for example, or red from green (and either red or green from gray).
 Avoid using these color combinations as the only way to distinguish between two states or values.
 For example, instead of using red and green circles to indicate offline and online, you could use a red square and a green circle.
 Some image-editing software includes tools that can help you proof for colorblindness.

 As seen without color blindness.